How to Read Russian: the Most Effective Methods, Tips and Resources

 Once you’ve gone through all the Russian letters and practiced pronouncing each one individually, learn words that start or include the individual letters to perfect the sound.

 3. Learn the Most Common Russian Words First

 Every language has words that are more common than others, so it’s helpful to learn those before others.
 In Russian, they include words such as:

 If you’re learning Russian for a certain purpose, such as for visiting Russia or for doing business, there will be specific words that fall into each category (business or travel) that you should learn.
 Focus on what’s most useful for you!

-When you first start reading in Russian, you won’t understand many more words than you actually already know.
+When you first start to learn Russian by reading, you won’t understand many more words than you actually already know.